 - If you haven't already, cook your bacon according to the package instructions.
 Then chop the slices into small pieces.

 - Preheat the oven to 350 degrees Fahrenheit.
-Grease 16 spots of the muffin pan with the cooking oil spray.
+Grease 16 spots of the mini muffin pan with the cooking oil spray.

 - Into a small mixing bowl, stir together the entire bottle of liquid Just Egg, broccoli florets, bacon, cheddar cheese, salt, and pepper.